Creating and Managing Images

 Start the installation by using

-Replace the values in angle brackets
+virt-install:Copy to Clipboard Copied!
+Toggle word wrap Toggle overflow Replace the values in angle brackets

-with the correct values for your RHEL 9 image.This command launches an instance and starts the installation process.
+<>with the correct values for your RHEL 9 image.This command launches an instance and starts the installation process.

 NoteIf the instance does not launch automatically, run the

-command to view the console:[root@host]# virt-viewer <rhel9>
+virt-viewercommand to view the console:virt-viewer <rhel9>

 Configure the instance: